thiviyanT/SSGG/README.md

 ### Inductive Setting

-It would be very useful doing the data split such that it allows for inductive setting.
+It would be very useful to do the data split such that it allows for an inductive setting.

-## License

-MIT License

-Copyright (c) 2023 Thiviyan Thanapalasingam